Modeling and Simulation for Defence Communications

 - Use-cases can range from simple hand-held radios to vehicular radios, to airborne radios.

-- Connect your physical hardware to NetSim Emulator for system-in-the-loop simulations
+- Connect your physical hardware to NetSim Emulator for

 - IP based MANET routing protocols DSR, AODV, OLSR and ZRP